Akhil-Sharma-26/sync-spoon/README.md

   - feedback data more properly shown
   - Uploading of csv files *DONE*
   - visualize the consumption data. *DONE*
-  - holiday schedule uploading
+  - holiday schedule *DONE*
   - FeedBack data will be showen with meal type and with a better graph which shows the reating also *DONE*
 2. register only students, not admins *DONE*
 3. Mess staff dashboard
   - show suggesting menu
   - view menu items with the   stock consumed
   - feedback data more properly shown
   - Uploading of csv files
   - enter the consumption data.